 This article was published in TCA, The Canadian Amateur, Canada’s Amateur Radio Magazine, November/December 2013 edition.
 Copyright Vince d’Eon 2013.
 This article may not be reproduced without the author’s permission.
-If you like this article then check out part one.
+If you like this article then check out part one and part three.

 As you read here and in the September-October 2013 issue of TCA, we had our hands full assisting the Town of High River, Alberta from June 20-22 2013 along with several other flood-affected communities in Southern Alberta.